 The main display associated with the Digital Station will run decoders for all PSK and RTTY modes.
 The ability to decode multiple PSK signals simultaneously and multiple RTTY decodes are available.
-The Digital station also acts as the N1MM+ master station in our Field Day setup for all of the other stations which use N1MM+.
+The Digital station also acts as the N1MM+ master station in our Field Day setup for all other stations that use N1MM+.

 Satellite Station Test

 Our Satellite Station 2.0 was also added to the test setup.
-It uses a MacBook Air laptop running MacDoppler to control the antenna rotators and the Icom IC-9100 Transceiver which are part of our Satellite Station.
-A Windows 10 Surface Pro computer is included which runs N1MM+ and provides logging and other network functionality for our Satellite Station.
+It uses a MacBook Air laptop running MacDoppler to control the antenna rotators and the Icom IC-9100 Transceiver, which is part of our Satellite Station.
+A Windows 10 Surface Pro computer is included, which runs N1MM+ and provides logging and other network functionality for our Satellite Station.

 GOTA Station Test

-We also tested our GOTA station which uses the second Flex-6700 SDR and a FlexRadio Maestro to provide a more conventional “buttons and knobs” interface for our GOTA operators to use.
+We also tested our GOTA station, which uses the second Flex-6700 SDR and a FlexRadio Maestro to provide a more conventional “buttons and knobs” interface for our GOTA operators.
 This station will also have a laptop PC running N1MM+ for logging.

-We also build and tested a Scoreboard PC.
-This computer will be located in the Public Information tent at Field Day and will be connected to a large display.
-It will show our real-time score, QSOs being logged as they are made and other useful information about our Field Day operations.
-This computer will also continuously play videos from our Video Collection and will provide access to IP video cameras which monitor the tower and equipment on the lower field.
+We also built and tested a Scoreboard PC.
+This computer will be located in the Public Information tent at Field Day and connected to a large display.
+It will show our real-time score, QSOs being logged as they are made, and other useful information about our Field Day operations.
+This computer will also continuously play videos from our Video Collection and provide access to IP video cameras monitoring the tower and equipment on the lower field.